redteamsecuritytraining/PlugBot-C2C/README.md

 <h1>Contributors</h1>

 Jeremiah is an information security consultant, not a developer.
 Therefore much help is needed to improve the project all around.
-If you're proficient in PHP / CodeIgniter and want to contribute, contact jeremiah[at]redteamsecure[dot]com.
+If you're proficient in PHP / CodeIgniter and want to contribute, contact contact[at]redteamsecuritytraining[dot]com.
 Help is greatly needed!

 <h1>License</h1>